Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Green-Kubo formulas

 \subsection{Convergence of Green-Kubo formula}

 Linear response theory predicts that the diffusion coefficient is given by the {Green-Kubo formula}.
 In \cite[Section 3]{MR2448630} its homogenized infinite volume version is given by:

 That formula can be guessed from the better-known finite volume Green-Kubo formula thanks to the ergodicity property of the disorder measure $\P$.
-We denote by $L(z)$ the second term of the right-hand side of \eqref{eq:gkkk}, that is We also denote by $\mathbf L^2_\star$ the Hilbert space generated by the elements of $\cC$ (recall Definition \ref{de:C}) and the inner-product $\ll \cdot \gg_{\star}$.
-We define $h_z:=h_z(\m,\omega)$ as the solution to the resolvent equation in $\mathbf{L}^2_\star$ Hille-Yosida Theorem (see Proposition 2.1 in \cite{MR838085} for instance) implies that the Laplace transform $L(z)$ is well defined, is smooth on $(0,+\infty)$, and can be rewritten in such a way that: Since the generator $\cL^\m$ conserves the degree of homogeneous polynomial functions, the solution to the resolvent equation is on the form where, for all $\m \in\Omega_\cD$, the function $\varphi_z(\m,\cdot,\cdot):\Z^2\to\R$ is square-summable and symmetric.
-In the Hilbert space $\mathbf{L}^2_\star$, there exist equations involving the symmetric part $\S$ that can be explicitly solved: \begin{lem} There exists $J \in \mathbf{L}^2_\star$ such that $\S(J)=j_{0,1}^A$ in $\mathbf{L}^2_\star$. \end{lem}
+We denote by $L(z)$ the second term of the right hand side of \eqref{eq:gkkk}, that is We also denote by $\mathbf L^2_\star$ the Hilbert space generated by the elements of $\cC$ (recall Definition \ref{de:C}) and the inner product $\ll \cdot \gg_{\star}$.
+We define $h_z:=h_z(\m,\omega)$ as the solution to the resolvent equation in $\mathbf{L}^2_\star$ Hille-Yosida Theorem (see Proposition 2.1 in \cite{MR838085} for instance) implies that the Laplace transform $L(z)$ is well defined, is smooth on $(0,+\infty)$, and such that